canvasxyz/okra-js/README.md

 > ⚠️ Concurrent calls to `.set` and `.delete` **WILL cause internal corruption** - you must always use `await`, locks, a queue, or some other kind of concurrency control.

 Setting or deleting an entry translates into several `put` and `del` operations in the underlying `abstract-level` database.
 The `abstract-level` interface only offers "transactions" in the form of batched operations, which isn't suitable for dynamic internal tree maintenance.
 As a result, `.set` and `.delete` have weak consistency properties: if a underlying `put` or `del` fails, it will leave the tree in a corrupted state.
-If this happens, it can be corrected with a call to `await Tree.rebuild()`.
+If this happens, it can be corrected with a call to `await tree.rebuild()`.

 If atomic and consistent transactions are important to you, consider the native NodeJS binding for the Zig implementation of okra, which is fully ACID compliant and supports reads and writes concurrently.